signalfx/splunk-otel-collector/cmd/translatesfx/README.md

     discoveryRule: kubernetes_pod_name == "redis" && port == 6379
 ```

-would be translated into an Otel observer, rule, and receiver creator:
+would be translated into an OTel observer, rule, and receiver creator:

 ```yaml
 extensions: